ralph-mcardell/sh-utils/doc/dict.md

 parameter that has specific entries.
 Any entry not provided in the specification *dict* is output as an empty string.
-Hence providing an empty specification *dict* will just output each key,value in order, including nested key values, with no separation between each key and value or between each key, value entry.
+Hence providing an empty specification *dict* will just output each key,value in order, including nested *dict* values, with no separation between each key and value or between each key, value entry.

 The available specification keys and the use of their associated values